Obtaining Streamflow Statistics for Ungages Sites

 Estimate Flows Based on Similar Streamgaging Stations Tool Output:

-The Estimate Flows Based on Similar Streamgaging Stations tool uses stream-network navigation to search upstream and downstream from a user-selected ungaged site to identify streamgaging stations along the same stream or its upstream tributaries.
-The drainage-area ratio is computed for all streamgaging stations identified in the search by dividing the drainage area for the streamgaging station by the drainage area for the ungaged site.
+The Estimate Flows Based on Similar Streamgaging Stations tool uses stream-network navigation to search upstream and downstream from a user-selected ungaged site to identify streamgages along the same stream or its upstream tributaries.
+The drainage-area ratio is computed for all streamgages identified in the search by dividing the drainage area for the streamge by the drainage area for the ungaged site.
 Normally, the method is applied only if the drainage area ratio is between 0.5 and 1.5, but the ratios can be set differently for each state if information is available to support changing them.
-The equation used to determine the drainage-area ratio estimates, modified from Ries (2006), is:
+The equation used to determine the drainage-area ratio (DAR) estimates, modified from Ries (2006), is:

-where Qu is the estimated flow statistic for the ungaged site, Au is the drainage area for the ungaged site, Ag is the drainage area for the streamgaging station, Qg is the flow statistic for the streamgaging station, and b, depending on the state, may be the exponent of drainage area from the appropriate regression equation, a value determined by the author of the state report, or 1 where not defined in the state report.
+where Qu is the estimated flow statistic for the ungaged site, Au is the drainage area for the ungaged site, Ag is the drainage area for the streamgage, Qg is the flow statistic for the streamgage, and b, depending on the state, may be the exponent of drainage area from the appropriate regression equation, a value determined by the author of the state report, or 1 where not defined in the state report.
+In the above equation, the drainage area for the streamgage, Ag, typically is the value that is stored in NWIS-Web site information database.

 The flow statistic for the streamgaging station, Qg, may be computed from the systematic record for the station or it may be a weighted estimate that combines the estimate from the systematic record with an estimate obtained from a regression equation.
-The NSS report by Ries (2006) explains how weighted estimates for streamgaging stations can be computed.
-StreamStats does not compute these weighted estimates, but if weighted estimates were computed previously and stored in the StreamStats database, then StreamStats can use them to compute the drainage-area ratio estimates.
+The NSS report by Ries (2006) explains how weighted estimates for streamgages can be computed.
+StreamStats does not compute these weighted estimates, but if weighted estimates were computed previously and stored in the StreamStats database, then StreamStats can use them to compute the DAR estimates.

-StreamStats will generate drainage-area ratio estimates based on both the closest upstream and downstream streamgaging station if both of the streamgaging stations have drainage-area ratios within the set limits, usually 0.5 to 1.5.
-For any flow statistics that were estimated based on drainage-area ratios from both streamgaging stations, StreamStats will then obtain final weighted estimates for the ungaged site based on linear interpolation between the streamgaging stations.
+StreamStats will generate DAR estimates based on both the closest upstream and downstream streamgage if both of the streamgages have drainage-area ratios within the set limits, usually 0.5 to 1.5.
+For any flow statistics that were estimated based on drainage-area ratios from both streamgages, StreamStats will then obtain final weighted estimates for the ungaged site based on linear interpolation between the streamgages.

-- Streamgaging stations located upstream and downstream from the ungaged site will be shown in separate tables, sorted by drainage area.
-The USGS station numbers, station names, drainage areas, drainage-area ratios, and a field indicating whether or not the station is affected by regulation are provided in the tables.
+- Streamgages located upstream and downstream from the ungaged site will be shown in separate tables, sorted by drainage area.
+The USGS station numbers, station names, drainage areas, drainage-area ratios, and a field indicating whether flows at the station are regulation are provided in the tables.
 The station numbers contain hyperlinks that access the NWIS-Web pages for the stations.
-The drainage-area ratios are computed by dividing the drainage area for the ungaged site by the drainage area for the streamgaging station.
+The drainage-area ratios are computed by dividing the drainage area for the ungaged site by the drainage area for the streamgage.

-- If a gaging station was found within the set drainage-area ratio limits, a table of estimated flow statistics is provided.
-The table contains columns for flow statistic names, brief definitions, flow factors (reciprocals of drainage-area ratios), the flows at the streamgaging station, estimated ungaged flows, and the years of record used to compute the statistics at the streamgaging station, if available.
+- If a gaging station was found within the set drainage-area ratio limits, then a table of estimated flow statistics is provided.
+The table contains columns for flow statistic labels, brief definitions, flow factors (reciprocals of drainage-area ratios), the flows at the streamgage, estimated ungaged flows, and the years of record used to compute the statistics at the streamgage, if available.
 The tables are separated into groups of statistics based on statistic type, such as peak-flow statistics and flow-duration statistics.

-- If estimates for the ungaged site were determined from regression equations using the Estimate Flows Using Regression Equations tool before the Estimate Flows Based on Similar Gages tool was used, and if the years of record are available for the streamgaging station statistics and the equivalent years of record are available for the regression equation estimates, then a table of weighted estimates will be provided.
-The table contains columns for flow statistic names, brief definitions, weighted flows, regression-based flow estimates, gage-based flow estimates, and weighted equivalent years of record.
+- If estimates for the ungaged site were determined from regression equations using the Estimate Flows Using Regression Equations tool before the Estimate Flows Based on Similar Gages tool was used, then a table of weighted estimates will be provided.
+The table contains columns for flow statistic labels, brief definitions, regression-based flow estimates, DAR estimates, weighted estimates, and weighted equivalent years of record.
+The weighted equivalent years of record will only be provided if both the years of record are available for the streamgage statistics and the equivalent years of record are available for the regression equation estimates.
 The methods for computing the weighted estimates and weighted equivalent years of record are described on page 9 of the report by Ries (2006).

-- If both an upstream station and a downstream station have drainage-area ratios that are between 0.5 and 1.5, then tables of estimates will be provided based on the flows at each station, and a separate table will provide final drainage-area ratio estimates determined by weighting the separate estimates by the relative proximity of the streamgaging stations to the ungaged site.
+- If both an upstream station and a downstream station have drainage-area ratios that are between 0.5 and 1.5, then tables of estimates will be provided based on the flows at each station, and a separate table will provide final DAR estimates determined by weighting the separate estimates by the relative proximity of the streamgages to the ungaged site.
 Equations 24 and 25 from the report by Ries and Dillow (2006) are used to determine the weighted flow estimates and weighted equivalent years of record, respectively.